nourhenemahdhaoui-2005/gap-analysis-project/README.md

-inux Security Gap Analysis Project
+linux Security Gap Analysis Project
-📌 Project Overview
+ Project Overview

 This project presents a security gap analysis performed on a Linux system (Kali Linux) using an automated auditing script.
 The goal is to identify security misconfigurations, understand their risks, apply corrective actions, and validate improvements through a second scan.